ajwills72/about-ajwills72/publications.md

 [29]	Milton, F., Wills, A.J., & Hodgson, T.L.
 (2009).
 The neural basis of overall similarity and single-dimension sorting.
 NeuroImage, 46, 319-326. [pdf]
 [28]	Milton, F., & Wills, A.J.
 (2009).
 Long-term persistence of sort strategy in free classification.
 Acta Psychologica, 130, 161-167. [pdf]
 [27]	Lea, S.E.G., Wills, A.J., Leaver, L.A., and Ryan, C.M.E., Bryant, C.M.L., & Millar, L. (2009).
 A comparative analysis of the categorization of multidimensional stimuli: II.
 Strategic information search in humans (Homo sapiens) but not in pigeons (Columba livia).
 Journal of Comparative Psychology, 123, 406-420. [pdf]

-[26]	Milton, F., & Wills, A.J.
+Milton, F., & Wills, A.J.
 (2009).
-Eye movements in overall similarity and single-dimension sorting.
+[Eye movements in overall similarity and single-dimension sorting](pu126.md).
 In N.A.
 Tattgen, & H. van Rijn (Eds.).
 Proceedings of the 31st Annual Conference of the Cognitive Science Society (pp. 1512-1517).
-Austin, TX: Cognitive Science Society. [pdf]
+Austin, TX: Cognitive Science Society.

-2008
-[25]	Milton, F., Longmore, C.A., & Wills, A.J.
+Milton, F., & Wills, A.J.
 (2008).
-Processes of overall similarity sorting in free classification.
-Journal of Expeirmental Psychology: Human Perception and Performance, 30, 407-415. [pdf]
+[The influence of perceptual difficulty on family resemblance sorting](pu125.md).
+In B.C.
+Love, K. McRae, & M. Sloutsky (Eds.). _Proceedings of the 30th Annual Conference of the Cognitive Science Society_ (pp. 2273-2278).
+Austin, TX: Cognitive Science Society.
+Published: August 2008.

-[24]	Lea, S.E.G., & Wills, A.J.
+Milton, F., Longmore, C.A., & Wills, A.J.
 (2008).
-Use of multiple dimensions in learned discriminations.
-Comparative Cognition and Behavior Reviews, 3, 115-133. [pdf]
+[Processes of overall similarity sorting in free classification](pu124.md). _Journal of Expeirmental Psychology: Human Perception and Performance, 30_, 407-415.
+Published: 1 March 2008.

-[23]	Milton, F., & Wills, A.J.
+Lea, S.E.G., & Wills, A.J.
 (2008).
-The influence of perceptual difficulty on family resemblance sorting.
-In B.C.
-Love, K. McRae, & M. Sloutsky (Eds.).
-Proceedings of the 30th Annual Conference of the Cognitive Science Society (pp. 2273-2278).
-Austin, TX: Cognitive Science Society. [pdf]
+[Use of multiple dimensions in learned discriminations](pu123.md). _Comparative Cognition and Behavior Reviews, 3_, 115-133.

 Haslam, C., Wills, A.J., Haslam, S.A., Kay, J., Baron, R., & McNab, F. (2007).
 [Does maintenance of colour categories rely on language?
 Evidence to the contrary from a case of semantic dementia](pu122.md). _Brain and Language, 103_, 251-263.
 Published: 31 October 2007.